Cloud Next supports the following operating systems:

 After some time, the system completes the upgrade process and displays a confirmation message. - Click Done.

 This completes the upgrade process.
-After you upgrade to Ubuntu 20.04 and later, you can start testing your environment.
+You can start testing your environment.

 Testing your environments after the upgrade¶

-Acquia recommends you to test your non-production environments immediately after they are upgraded to Ubuntu 20.04 and later.
+Acquia recommends that you test your non-production environments immediately after you upgrade the operating system in such environments.
 By testing your environments, you can:

 - Investigate and resolve any technical issues with the help of Acquia Support.